Daninet/hash-wasm/README.md

 Hash-WASM is a fast and portable hash function library.

-It is using WebAssembly to calculate the hash faster than other JavaScript-based implementations.
+It is using hand-tuned WebAssembly binaries to calculate the hash faster than other libraries.

-Supported hash functions
+Supported algorithms
 =======

+- Argon2: Argon2d, Argon2i, Argon2id (v1.3)
 - BLAKE2b
 - CRC32
+- HMAC (with all hash algorithms)
 - MD4, MD5
+- PBKDF2 (with all hash algorithms)
 - RIPEMD-160
 - SHA-1
 - SHA-2: SHA-224, SHA-256, SHA-384, SHA-512